cu-mkp/research-teaching-companion/content/resources/activity-sheets/_index.md

 ### Tips for Hands-On Teaching
 Tips for Hands-on Teaching and Learning, compiled from Making and Knowing Project experience.
 - [Tip Sheet for Hands-On Teaching](/resources/activity-sheets/activitysheet_tips-for-instructors/)
+- [Introduction to Field Notes](/resources/activity-sheets/introduction-fieldnotes/) - a full discussion of how the Making and Knowing Project asks students to record and reflect upon their hands-on work

 ### Introduction to *Secrets of Craft and Nature*
 A great way to get started in a class or workshop by familiarizing students with the digital critical edition of Ms. Fr.
 640 and the manuscript itself by completing a scavenger hunt of its contents.